Adoration (2013 film): Plot

 In New South Wales, childhood friends Roz and Lil and their families live next door to each other.
 Roz's son Tom and Lil's son Ian, who are both 18, are also best friends, and the four of them spend all their time together.

 Roz's husband Harold is offered a job in Sydney, and goes there to make arrangements, even though Roz does not want to move.
-That night, Ian kisses Roz, and although she is hesitant the two of them end up having sex.
+That night, Ian kisses Roz, and although she is briefly hesitant, the two of them ultimately have sex.
 Tom witnesses Roz coming out of Ian's room.
-Confused and frustrated, Tom tries to seduce Lil, who pushes him away, and he tells her what he witnessed.
-That night, he stays at her house again, and they have sex.
+Confused and frustrated, Tom tries to seduce Lil, but she pushes him away and he tells her what he witnessed.
+That night, he stays at her house again and they have sex.

-Roz goes to Lil's work and they discuss what happened with their sons.
-They agree that they both crossed the line, and that it should never happen again.
+Roz goes to Lil at her workplace and they talk about the recent events that involves each other's sons.
+Both Lil and Roz have agreed that they have apparently crossed the border line by getting intimate with Ian and Tom, and acknowledge that it should never happen again.
 They get together with both of the boys and tell them that these things need to end.
-Ian still has feelings for Roz, and eventually, they renew the relationship; they then learn that Lil and Tom never stopped sleeping together.
-Both Roz and Lil admit that they're happy, and they agree to keep going.
+But Ian still has romantic feelings towards Roz and eventually, they renew the relationship; they then learn that Lil and Tom never stopped sleeping together.
+Both Roz and Lil admit that they are happy, and they agree to keep going.
 When Harold returns, Roz tells him that neither she nor Tom can move with him to Sydney.

 Two years later, Roz and Harold are divorced, and Roz and Lil have continued their secret affairs.
-Ian now works with his mother for a successful yacht-building company, and Tom is studying theater.
+Ian now works with his mother for a successful yacht-building company and Tom is studying theater.
 Harold invites Tom to Sydney to direct one of their plays and Tom accepts, staying with Harold and his new family.
 While in Sydney, he meets Mary, who is auditioning for the lead role.
-The two begin a relationship, and Lil reluctantly accepts that he has moved on.
-Roz and Ian are still together, although Roz believes that Ian will not be attracted to her for much longer.
-Finally, the mothers agree to end their affairs with the boys.
-Ian is upset, and storms out.
+The two begin a romantic relationship and Lil reluctantly accepts that he has apparently moved on.
+Roz and Ian are still lovers, although Roz believes that Ian will not be attracted to her for much longer.
+Finally, Roz decides to end her relationship with Ian, prompting him to react with anger and storm out.